qalle2/nes-util/README.md

 ```

 ### nes_chr_encode.py
+Requires Pillow (see above).
 ```
-usage: nes_chr_encode.py [-h] [-p PALETTE PALETTE PALETTE PALETTE] input_file output_file
+usage: nes_chr_encode.py [-h] [-p PALETTE PALETTE PALETTE PALETTE]
+                         input_file output_file

 Convert an image file into an NES CHR (graphics) data file.

 positional arguments:
   input_file            The image file to read (e.g. PNG).
-The width must be 128 pixels.
-The height must be a multiple
-                        of 8 pixels.
+The width must be
+                        128 pixels.
+The height must be a multiple of 8 pixels.
                         There must be four unique colors or less. --palette must contain all the colors in the image, but the image need not contain all the colors in --palette. output_file           The NES CHR data file to write.
 The size will be a multiple of 256 bytes.

 optional arguments:
   -h, --help            show this help message and exit -p PALETTE PALETTE PALETTE PALETTE, --palette PALETTE PALETTE PALETTE PALETTE
-                        PNG palette (which colors correspond to CHR colors 0-3).
-Four 6-digit hexadecimal RRGGBB color codes ("000000"-"ffffff") separated by spaces.
-Must be all distinct. (default: ('000000', '555555', 'aaaaaa', 'ffffff'))
+                        PNG palette (which colors correspond to CHR colors 0...3).
+Four color codes (hexadecimal RGB or RRGGBB) separated by spaces.
+Must be all distinct.
+Default:
+                        '000000 555555 aaaaaa ffffff'
 ```

 ### nes_color_swap.py